Japan Market Entry: Back Office Considerations for Companies Entering Japan

 Legal Entity Formation and Corporate Registration

-Establishing a legal presence begins with selecting the appropriate entity structure and completing corporate registration.
-This foundational decision impacts your tax obligations, liability exposure, and operational flexibility.
+Establishing a legal presence in Japan begins with selecting the appropriate entity structure and completing corporate registration -- a foundational decision that impacts your tax obligations, liability exposure, operational flexibility, and market credibility.

 Choosing the Right Legal Structure